Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

       <br><br>
     </td>
     <td>
-      NOTE: Loopback isnt reachable to other networks by default so either dynamic routing like ospf or static routing is needed. <br><br> I Used #ip route 10.255.255.1 255.255.255.255 10.0.0.1 on R2 to allow reachability from Admin's subnet<br><br>
+      NOTE: Loopback isnt reachable to other networks by default so either dynamic routing like ospf or static routing is needed. <br><br> I Used static #ip route 10.255.255.1 255.255.255.255 10.0.0.1 on R2 to allow reachability from Admin's subnet<br><br>
 A loopback interface is always “up” as long as the device is on since its virtual.
 This allows me to have a reliable SSH ip address to target instead of rather from an physical interface IP that could get damaged in real life.<br>
 <br><br>
 Also perfect to have as a Routing ID for routing protocols (OSPF/BGP) to prevent instability/reconvergence issues<br>